datacamp-content-public/courses-linear-programming-for-shipbuilding-and-repair/chapter2.md

 ---
-title: 'Trade School Example'
+title: 'Describe a problem that can be solved with a LP model'
-description: 'A real world example problem'
+description: ""
 ---

 ## A Training Example